DON’T LEAVE, STAY HERE WITH ME.

 Does something have to happen in film – in art?
 The narrative tension here is focused on the two characters and how they react to their changing relationship to one another.
 So does it really need a car chase?
 A villain?

 Lost in Translation is about feeling lost.
 Being stuck in a rut and not knowing where your life is headed.
 And for all its flaws, it does that brilliantly.
 It offers a wide open space for the viewer to explore that feeling of isolation and loneliness.
 And, like in real life, the most significant thing that happens to these two lonely people isn’t a dramatic realisation or thrilling heist; it’s that they make a personal connection.

 Music plays an important role in stressing this point.
 The soundtrack to this film is brilliant (and I picked it up on pink vinyl on Record Store Day 2019).

 When our characters are alone, the instrumental soundscapes that follow them are sparse and often discordant.
-Kevin Shields of Irish shoegaze/noise outfit My Bloody Valentine put together perfectly discomforting tracks which play out alongside indecipherable subway announcements and the sounds of bustling crowds.
-Ambient pieces that reflect the characters' feeling of being distant and alone.
+Kevin Shield of Irish shoegaze/noise outfit My Bloody Valentine put together perfectly discomforting tracks which play out alongside indecipherable subway announcements and the sounds of bustling crowds.
+Ambient pieces that reflect their feeling of being distant and alone.

 So there are a lot of things about Lost In Translation that don’t hold up.
 But the way it intermingles its soundtrack with its narrative is sublime.